Lowkey.gg is an esports tournament platform for adult gamers – TechCrunch

 In March of 2017, Camelot launched out of YC to allow YouTube and Twitch audiences to pay to see what they want.
 Users could submit bounties to see their favorite YouTuber play a game with pistols only, or to play a game while standing on a skateboard.

 Turns out, there were two big issues.
-Cofounder Jesse Zhang explained that it wasn’t sustainable to build a platform on top of a platform, particularly a platform that is incredibly top heavy and potentially overhyped.
+Co-founder Jesse Zhang explained that it wasn’t sustainable to build a platform on top of a platform, particularly a platform that is incredibly top heavy and potentially overhyped.

 “Sometimes hype can be misaligned with the size of the market, and it felt like streaming was one example of that,” said Zhang.
 “Even after we organically got several really large streamers using it, and the product performed almost perfectly, the volume is still not nearly the scale that you could turn into a real business.”